meta-llama/llama-stack/docs/source/getting_started/index.md

 ### 4. Your first RAG agent

-Here is an example of a simple RAG agent that uses the Llama Stack client SDK.
+Here is an example of a simple RAG (Retrieval Augmented Generation) chatbot agent which can answer questions about TorchTune documentation.

 ```python
 import os